jakebills1/devblog/content/posts/redis-in-ruby.md

   end
 end
 ```
-### Concurrency model
+## Concurrency model
+Like most server programs, it's necessary for a Redis server to be concurrent so new clients can still connect while existing clients are served.
-I presented a few ways concurrency can be done in Ruby in my last blog post, and I chose to implement an event loop for this project for a few reasons:
+I presented a few ways concurrency can be done in Ruby in my [last blog post](posts/server_applications_in_ruby), and I chose to implement an event loop for this project for a few reasons:
 - I was interested in it
 - Redis' actual implementation uses an event loop

-Specifically, I chose to use [nio4r](https://github.com/socketry/nio4r) and the [Reactor design pattern](https://en.wikipedia.org/wiki/Reactor_pattern) to do so
+Specifically, I chose to use [nio4r](https://github.com/socketry/nio4r) and the [Reactor design pattern](https://en.wikipedia.org/wiki/Reactor_pattern) to do so.
-- nio4r: this is an IO library for Ruby that provides a selector API, allowing applications to monitor I/O objects for readiness
+- nio4r: an IO library for Ruby that provides a selector API, allowing applications to monitor IO objects for readiness
-- Reactor: this is a design pattern that involves defining callbacks in relation to an IO object being ready to read from or write to
+- Reactor: A design pattern centered around an event loop, in which events like a client connecting or data being ready to read are handled by callbacks

 This is what the concurrency implementation looks like: